 The vertical clamp advance and retract speed is adjustable with pneumatic flow controls.
 This adjustment may be necessary if material thickness changes.
 The flow controls for vertical clamp are located a panel above the saw blade housing.
 There is a flow control for retract on the left and one for advance on the right.
-Turning the dial clockwise closes the flow which slows motion and turning counterclockwise hastens motion.
+Turning the dial clockwise closes the flow which slows motion and turning counterclockwise will hastens motion.

-To test vertical clamp, go to SAW STOP MODE from the MAIN SCREEN and press MOVE TO HIGH LIMIT to get the pusher out of the way.
+To test vertical clamp, go to SAW STOP MODE from the MAIN SCREEN and move the pusher out to high limit to get it out of the way.
 Now place a test piece of board under the top clamp and against the fence.
 Enter a value equal to the current position, select MOVE +SAW, then press GO.
 The pusher won't move because it's already in position but the operation selected will be performed.
 Check the vertical clamp speed and ensure that the vertical clamp is clamping the material prior to the saw entering the material.
 Adjust flow controls to change advance and retract speed as needed.